FASTER: Rethinking Real-Time Flow VLAs: Additional Results in Pilot Study

 \section{Additional Results in Pilot Study}

-We present additional results from our pilot study in \cref{sec:pilot_study}.
-We further analyze the effect of using a smaller prediction horizon $H=30$ in \cref{fig:supp_study}(c)(d), compared with the default setting $H=50$ in \cref{fig:supp_study}(a)(b).
-Although the straightness metrics exhibit larger variance at certain indices, all metrics reveal a similar non-uniform pattern across the action index, consistent with \cref{fig:pilot_study}.
-These results further support our observation that earlier actions are easier to sample than later ones, forming the foundation for the motivation behind \method.
+We present additional results from our pilot study in \Cref{sec:pilot_study}.
+We analyze the effect of using a shorter prediction horizon, $H=30$, in \Cref{fig:supp_study}(a,b), compared with the default setting of $H=50$ in \Cref{fig:pilot_study}(a,b) using $\pi_{0.5}$.
+To validate generalization across models and data sources, we further report results using an X-VLA model on the LIBERO simulation dataset in \Cref{fig:supp_study}(c,d) and on the CALVIN ABC dataset in \Cref{fig:supp_study}(e,f).
+Although the straightness metrics exhibit larger variance under certain conditions, all metrics reveal a similar non-uniform pattern across action indices, consistent with \Cref{fig:pilot_study}.
+These results further support our observation that earlier actions are easier to sample than later ones, which forms the foundation for the motivation behind \method.